Miniature Diamond Eddy Kite

 variety of inks.

-The reverse side of this diamond shows the corner
+The back side shows the corner reinforcements, and

 I split the bamboo by hand, trying to get it small,